 April 23, 2021

-- Herbaceous, perennial wildflower found primarily in lightly-shaded areas of deciduous forests
+- White Trillium (Trillium grandiflorum) is a herbaceous, perennial wildflower Native to eastern North America, growing primarily in lightly-shaded areas of deciduous forests.

 White Trillium (Trillium grandiflorum), also known as White Wake-Robin, Large-Flowered Trillium, and Great White Trillium, is a perennial1 herbaceous wildflower found across the Eastern USA and in Canada.
 It grows as a single 8-15 inch stem with a whorl of 3 large, oval-shaped leaves which are 6 inches long and 5 inches across.
 The large leaves provide shelter for small mammals.

 The plant is slow to mature, developing for 3-5 years before it produces a single white flower with 3 large, waxy petals, 3 green sepals, and a group of yellow stamens.
 The bloom comes in mid- to late-spring, lasting around 3 weeks and attracting pollinator insects of the order Hymenoptera2.
 The white flower pinkens as it ages, and becomes a 6-angled seed capsule which darkens with maturation.
 Ants are the primary propagators, as they carry the fruit to their nests, eat the flesh, and leave the seeds to grow.